mercadopago/devsite-docs/guides/additional-content/your-integrations/credentials-v2.en.md

 ### Public Key and Access Token

-The **Public Key** and the **Access Token** are credentials that will be used, not necessarily together, in integrations made with Mercado Pago's payment solutions (Checkout Pro, Checkout Bricks,----[mlb]---- Checkout Transparente------------ ----[mla, mlu, mlc, mlm, mco, mpe]----Checkout API------------ ----[mla, mlb, mlc, mlu]----, Subscriptions and QR Code------------ ----[mco, mlm, mpe]---- and Subscriptions------------) and in integrations of the Mercado Pago plugin with e-commerce platforms such as Shopify, WooCommerce, and ----[mla, mlu, mlc, mlm, mco, mpe]----Tiendanube------------ ----[mlb]----Nuvemshop------------.
+The **Public Key** and the **Access Token** are credentials that will be used, not necessarily together, in integrations made with Mercado Pago's payment solutions (Checkout Pro, Checkout Bricks,----[mlb]---- Checkout Transparente----------------[mla, mlu, mlc, mlm, mco, mpe]---- Checkout API----------------[mla, mlb, mlc, mlu]----, Subscriptions and QR Code----------------[mco, mlm, mpe]---- and Subscriptions------------) and in integrations of the Mercado Pago plugin with e-commerce platforms such as Shopify, WooCommerce, and ----[mla, mlu, mlc, mlm, mco, mpe]----Tiendanube----------------[mlb]----Nuvemshop------------.

 | Type | Description |
 | :--- | :--- |